richardzyx/node-microservice/README.md

-## New
+## What's new

 The **logging system** is now fully functional!
 We had a long discussion with multiple tryouts, and we have decided to use and only support the [graylog][6] system based on [graylog2][7] package for this project.
-It was not an easy decision for us, and we understand having to install both graylog and elasticsearch would take up to 2 hours of configurations.
+It was not an easy decision for us, and we understand having to install both graylog and elasticsearch would take up to two hours of configurations.
 So we have made the logging options **optional**.
 If you would still like to use the common way `console.log`, simply uncomment the line in source code and everything will work exactly the same.
 For detailed description, see client function usage.